 Villas in Languedoc also make for perfect second homes.
 Low maintenance costs make them cost-efficient, and they're always popular with holiday makers (assuming, of course, you create a low-maintenance garden) - especially with families.
 There are quite a few gite management companies that you can hand your Languedoc villa to - who'll manage it for you, taking usually about 20% of your rental revenue.

 More and more property developments are popping up across the Languedoc-Roussillon region, and buying a villa in one of these can be a really hassle-free way to own a property here.
 You'll pay more for a villa in one of these developments, because you'll also be paying for shared facilities (such as a clubhouse or golf course etc) and upkeep of the development's grounds.
 But you won't need to do as much maintenance to your villa yourself.
 Languedoc villas in developments are also often sold via leaseback schemes - meaning the development company will rent your villa out for you - often offering a guaranteed rental income.
 Click here to read about leaseback schemes.

-CLICK HERE to view all of the villas for sale in Languedoc currently listed on our website.
-Should you not find a villa in Languedoc that suits your needs, then contact one of the excellent estate agents listed on our site, or fill in the Property Alert from - and we'll e-mail you whenever villas in Languedoc are added to the website.
+Should you not find a villa in Languedoc that suits your needs, then contact one of the excellent estate agents that operate in the Languedoc region, or fill in the Property Alert from - and we'll e-mail you whenever villas in Languedoc are added to the website.